Dalphi/interface-ner_complete/README.md

 	- right arrow + shift: shrink the annotation by removing the right most outer token
 	- left arrow: extend the annotation with the next token to the left
 	- left arrow + shift: shrink the annotation by removing the left most outer token
+	- enter: save the document and load the next one
+	- escape: skip this document

 See the [issue list](https://github.com/Dalphi/interface-ner_complete/issues) for upcoming features or to create a new issue if a necessary interaction is missing.